Trump coy on China trade deal before meeting Xi

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he was open to a trade deal with China but was not sure he wanted one, as he headed to Argentina for the G20 summit and a meeting with President Xi Jingping.
+WASHINGTON (Reuters) - U.S. President Donald Trump sent mixed signals on Thursday about the prospects for a trade deal with China, saying an agreement was close but he was not sure he wanted one, just as he left for Argentina for a meeting with President Xi Jinping.

-“I think we’re very close to doing something with China but I don’t know that I want to do it,” Trump told reporters as he left the White House to fly to the G20 summit in Argentina.
+“I think we’re very close to doing something with China but I don’t know that I want to do it,” Trump told reporters as he left the White House to fly to the G20 summit in Buenos Aires.

-Trump and Xi were scheduled to meet on Saturday to discuss trade amid increasing tensions between the world’s top two economies.
+“Because what we have right now is billions and billions of dollars coming into the United States in the form of tariffs or taxes,” he said.

-Trump’s hardline trade adviser, Peter Navarro, will attend a meeting between Trump and Xi, a source familiar with the situation told Reuters.
+Trump and Xi are scheduled to meet on Saturday to discuss trade amid increasing tensions between the world’s top two economies.

-Billions of dollars were coming into the United States, Trump said, because of the tariffs he has placed on Chinese imports.
+Peter Navarro, Trump’s hardline trade adviser, will attend the meeting between the leaders, a U.S. official told Reuters.
+Another official said Navarro’s addition was meant to send a message to China about the administration’s resolve on trade.
+Navarro has advocated a tough stance against Beijing.

-However, U.S. companies and consumers are bearing part of the cost by paying higher prices for the goods.
+U.S. companies and consumers are bearing part of the cost of the U.S. tariffs on China by paying higher prices for goods, and investors have cheered when the prospects for a deal have improved.
+U.S. stocks fell on Thursday amid uncertainty over the outcome of the talks.

 “I really don’t know but I will tell you that I think China wants to make a deal.
 I’m open to making a deal.
 But frankly, I like the deal we have right now,” Trump said.